🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 ✅ Pros

-• All-in-one platform: CRM, email, SMS, invoicing, and payments
+• All-in-one: email, SMS, invoicing, and CRM in one plan

 ❌ Cons

-• Not ideal for large teams or complex enterprise sales cycles
+• Not built for enterprise teams or complex sales processes at scale

 Feature Comparison

-Ready to see how Keap and Salesforce stack up on the features that matter most?
+Let’s break down how Keap and Salesforce compare across the features that matter most.

 FeatureSalesforceKeap